 How to Make Vegetarian Borscht

-Here is a quick overview how to make vegetarian borscht recipe in 4 simple steps.
+Here is a quick overview how to make vegetarian borscht recipe in 4 simple steps, in one pot.
 There is a full recipe card below.

-Step by step process how to make borscht.
+Step by step process how to make vegetarian borscht.

-• Saute vegetables: First, we want to saute onion and pepper with oil until fragrant, in a large soup pot or heavy-bottomed pot.
-Then add carrots, beets and cook to add another layer of flavor.
+1. Saute vegetables: First, we want to saute onion and pepper with oil until fragrant, in a large soup pot or heavy-bottomed pot.
+Then add carrots, beets and cook.

 Tips for Best Results

-• Vegetable preparation: To make soup making process faster, I recommend to chop and shred all your vegetables first.
+• Vegetable preparation: Chop and shred all your vegetables first.
 Keep peeled and cubed potatoes in a bowl with cold water to prevent browning.

 • Beet stains: Do not worry about beet stains on your hands or cutting board, they will come off within a few washes.
-If you would like to remove them immediately, rub your hands and surfaces with lemon juice.
+If you would like to remove them immediately, rub with lemon juice.

-A bowl with creamy vegetarian borsch and Ukrainian garlic bread on the side.
+A bowl with vegetarian borsch and Ukrainian garlic bread on the side.

 How Do You Serve Borscht?